-ON THE MARGIN of this most perfect lake, in a wonderful Alpine flower garden, where poppies, violets, columbines, anemones and sheep laurel slope through terraced lawns to the water's edge-the Canadian Pacific has placed its great Chateau Lake Louise.
-The first hotel built by the Company on this spot was an unpretentious log cabin.
-Some years later a bigger building was erected, and this has been repeatedly enlarged to meet the demands of an ever-increasing stream of tourists, until to-day a fire-proof modern and luxurious hotel with accommodation for seven hundred guests now stands there.
+On the Margin of this most perfect lake, in a wonderful Alpine flower garden, where poppies, violets, columbines, anemones and sheep laurel slope through terraced lawns to the water's edgethe Canadian Pacific has placed its great Chateau Lake Louise, a fireproof, modern and luxurious hotel with accommodation for seven hundred guests.

-Across the front of the hotel extends a vast lounge that commands an uninterrupted view of the Lake through beautiful, single-pane windows of enormous size.
+Across the front of the hotel extends a vast lounge that commands an uninterrupted view of the Lake through beautiful single pane windows of enormous size.
 The dining-room, in the right wing, has the same wonderful windows and view.
 From the ballroom in the left wing the lake may be seen through the arches of the cloistered terrace.
 Thus the visitor may rest, dine and dance without losing sight of the beauty that attracted him hither.

 The Chateau has many attractions.
-Two fine hard tennis courts are attached to the hotel, and a boat-house supplies bright brown, secure rowing boats to the many who cannot resist the magnetism of the clear, blue water.
-Below the diningroom and overlooking the lake is an attractively terraced concrete swimming-pool filled with heated glacial water and with an instructor in attendance.
+Two fine hard tennis courts are attached to the hotel, and a boat-house supplies bright brown, secure rowing boats and canoes to the many who cannot resist the magnetism of the clear, blue water.
+Below the dining-room and overlooking the lake is an attractively terraced concrete swimming pool filled with heated glacial water, and with an instructor in attendance.
+There are also putting greens and clock golf.
 (Hotel open June 1st to October 1st.)